 Periodically, the fair market value of the assets associated with the Mentor St. Louis and character and leadership endowment funds have fallen below the level that the donors require the Organization to maintain in perpetuity.
-In accordance with GAAP, deficiencies of this nature are reported in unrestricted net assets as of December 31, 2011 and 2010 in the amount of \$159,100 and \$99,224, respectively.
+In accordance with GAAP, deficiencies of this nature are reported in unrestricted net assets as of December 31, 2012 and 2011 in the amount of \$65,988 and \$159,100, respectively.
 These deficiencies resulted from unfavorable investment market conditions during previous years.
-The Organization has obtained approval from the donors to continue drawing 5% of the current market value of the Mentor St. Louis funds even though the market value is below the historical dollar value of the original endowment gifts.